 This page contains content that does not match your current location

 We run training on a range of common legal issues faced by community organisations and individuals within them.

 Our training is aimed at small to medium not-for-profit organisations.
-It is presented by Not-for-profit Law lawyers and guest presenters.
+It is presented by our lawyers and guest presenters.
 See below for upcoming webinars.
-You can also access recordings and resources of our past webinars, and read what past participants have had to say.
+Keep scrolling to access recordings and resources from our past webinars, and read what past participants have had to say.

 Webinars on demand

-If you've missed one of our webinars, you can get it here!
+If you've missed one of our recent webinars, you can get it here!

-To purchase a copy of the above recordings use the links for each webinar.
+To purchase a copy of the below recordings, use the links for each webinar.
 Once you have registered, and we have confirmed payment, we will send you a link to the webinar and a copy of the slides.

 Any problems?
 Email us at firstname.lastname@example.org

 We've created this FREE webinar to support community organisations that are affected by COVID-19.
 We'll cover three key employment issues impacting not-for-profit organisations - leave entitlements for permanent employees, managing casual employees and ensuring the safety of volunteers.